CorbettApps/corbett/README.md

 ## Requesting help

-Please open an issue in this repository if you run into an problems installing or using the function.
+Please open an issue in this repository if you run into any problems installing or using the function.